Universal bound on the Lyapunov spectrum of quantum master equations

 As a consequence, we can analytically continue self-adjoint solutions of (\ref{LPM:qme}) to matrix valued holomorphic functions

 in a neighborhood of the real $t$-axis.
-This fact allows us to invoke Theorem 6.1 in \cite[\S~2.6.1]{KatT1982} guaranteeing that eigenvalues and spectral projectors of a family of operators enjoying (\ref{ECME:holo}) are also holomorphic functions and as such are continuous and differentiable.
+This fact allows us to invoke Theorem 6.1 in \cite[\S~2.6.1]{KatT1982}, which guarantees that the eigenvalues and spectral projectors of a family of operators satisfying (\ref{ECME:holo}) are holomorphic functions and, as such, are continuous and differentiable.
 In addition \cite[\S~2.6.1]{KatT1982}, eigenvectors can also be chosen to be holomorphic functions, thus ensuring the validity of the construction used in the proof. \end{itemize}